wunderkind2k1/auth-server-task/keytool/keys/README.md

 # Test Keys Directory

-This directory contains RSA key pairs that are provided for development and testing purposes only.
+This directory contains RSA a key pair that is provided for development and testing purposes only.
 These keys are:

 - Convenient for local development
 - Ready to use for testing the JWT signing functionality